johnnyoshika/coursera-getting-and-cleaning-data-week-4-assignment/CodeBook.md

 * Part 2 of the assignment requires that we extract mean and standard deviation only.
 That's stored in `mean_and_std`.
 * Part 3 of the assignment requires that we use descriptive activity names.
 That's stored in `activities`.
 * Part 4 of the assignment requires that we use descriptive variable names.
 That's stored in `activities` and its content is written to `./results/activities.csv`.
 * Part 5 of the assignment requires that we take the mean of all variables, after they're grouped into subject and activity.
-That's stored in `activity_means` and its content is written to `./results/activity_means.txt`.
+That's stored in `activity_means` and its content is written to `./results/activity_means.txt` and `./results/activity_means.csv`.